 Related: How to choose the right black

+I hope you have enjoyed my post on how to choose black kitchen cabinetry.
 I do really like to use black in kitchen designs and I hope that this has been inspirational for you too.
 Whenever you are putting together any kind of colour scheme it pays to put together a mood board of ideas first.
 I have an e-book in my FREE Resource Library which will show you how to do this, together with handy renovation checklists.
 You can sign up and download everything here.

 I also have an online colour consultation service if you are searching for that elusive colour.
 I have more information here.